Once Village in

 farm, near Richardson, of which I had the honor of being a member.

-Some other members were Joe Christie, E. E. Bone, J. Thomas Byrd,
+Some other members were Joe Christie, E. E. Bone, J. Thomas

-were in request everywhere.
+after that, we were in request everywhere.

 "Still, we had very crude